Curve-excluding fields: Introduction

 \subsection{Conventions}

 A \emph{variety} is a reduced separated scheme of finite type over a field $K$, not necessarily integral.
+We will restrict our attention to characteristic 0, so reducedness implies geometric reducedness \cite[Tag~020I]{stacks-project}.
 If $V$ is a variety over $K$, and $L$ extends $K$, then $V(L)$ denotes the set of $L$-points on $V$.
 A \emph{curve} over $K$ is a smooth and geometrically integral $K$-variety of dimension 1, not necessarily projective.
 If $V$ is an integral $K$-variety, then $K(V)$ denotes the function field.